Schefferville: Languages

-Schefferville iron ore mining in the 21st century
+Economy

 As a result of increased demand for steel and iron ore, two official projects are underway in the early 21st century to re-establish mining operations out of Schefferville.

 LabMag mine

 The first is the LabMag Iron Ore Project, 30 kilometres (18 miles) west of Schefferville.
 The objective is to develop mining and concentrating near Schefferville that will mine 33 million tonnes of crude iron ore per year, in order to produce 10 million tonnes per year of concentrate and pellets for a minimum of 20 years.
 Mining production began in 2011.
 The Naskapi Nation of Kawawachikamach owns 20% of the LabMag Iron Ore Project.

 Anglesey Mining

 In addition, Anglesey Mining had applied for final operational permits on its former Iron Ore Company of Canada deposits.
 Production was scheduled to start during late summer 2010, with output rising to two or three million tons of ore a year by 2012 before further deposits are developed.
 Innu protesters blocked access to Schefferville in July 2010.
 They delayed the start of mining with demands for increased compensation for the commercial exploitation of their traditional homelands.